 I have a very beautiful life and so much in it for which to be grateful.
 I have friends to talk to on the phone, a partner who walks through life with me, a family that supports me as best they can, food in my pantry, disability income, and clean water.
 When I am in an episode, all that gratitude goes out the window, but when I come back (and I’ve always come back) to reality, it is a very beautiful life that I’m coming back to.
 I am grateful for what I have, and not resentful about what I lack.
 Because I offer love to other people, I have a lot of love returned to me.
 Outside of that my circumstances are beyond my control.
 I did nothing to deserve food or clean water.
 I just got lucky.

 When I’m in an episode and I’m in incredible pain or even want to end my life, I have to use my tools to wait it out.
 Mindfulness gives me momentary relief.
 Writing helps me name my feelings.
-Keeping level blood sugar prevents escalation of panic symptoms.
+Keeping level blood sugar prevents escalation of my panic symptoms.
 Meditating while focusing on my breath slows my heart rate.
 Playing on the computer or reading helps with racing thoughts.
 Drinking water helps my body do its job.
 Going outside lets me look at the sky and imagine outer space, which gives me the comfort of a vast perspective.
 Using my coping skills gives me small moments of relief, and sometimes those small moments are the only things keeping me alive.
 A minute of feeling just okay can be the difference between leaving and staying.
 My coping skills are where I find my quality of life when I’m in pain.

 I know that from the outside, it looks like I do nothing with my life.
 I can’t work.
 I can’t even drive anymore, because it’s too dangerous.
 Going to the grocery store is something I need major support to do, and I am almost guaranteed to have an episode that starts halfway through.
 I always go to therapy, and everything else is bonus points.
 I often feel worthless.